Power (1986 film)

 Power is a 1986 American thriller political drama film directed by Sidney Lumet and starring Richard Gere.
 The original screenplay by David Himmelstein focuses on political corruption and how power affects both those who wield it and the people they try to control.

 Denzel Washington's performance in the film as public relations expert Arnold Billings earned him the 1987 NAACP Image Award for Outstanding Supporting Actor in a Motion Picture.
-Beatrice Straight's performance as Claire Hastings earned her a Golden Raspberry Award nomination for Worst Supporting Actress.
+Beatrice Straight's performance as Claire Hastings earned her a nomination for the Golden Raspberry Award for Worst Supporting Actress at the 7th Golden Raspberry Awards.

 Plot

-Pete St. John (Richard Gere), a ruthless and highly successful media consultant, is juggling a couple of political candidates when he is asked to join the campaign of wealthy but little-known businessman Jerome Cade (J. T. Walsh), who hopes to win the Senate seat being vacated by St. John's friend Sam Hastings (E. G. Marshall).
+Pete St. John, a ruthless and highly successful media consultant, is juggling a couple of political candidates when he is asked to join the campaign of wealthy but little-known businessman Jerome Cade, who hopes to win the Senate seat being vacated by St. John's friend Sam Hastings.

-St. John comes into conflict with Arnold Billings (Denzel Washington), a public relations expert whose firm Cade has hired.
-St. John's investigation into Cade's background prompts Billings to retaliate by bugging St. John's office phones, flooding the basement of his headquarters, tampering with his private jet, and interfering with his other clients.
+St. John comes into conflict with Arnold Billings, a public relations expert whose firm Cade has hired.
+St. John's investigation into Cade's background prompts Billings to retaliate by bugging St. John's office phones, flooding the basement of his headquarters, tampering with his private jet and interfering with his other clients.

-These actions force St. John to examine himself and what he has become and to decide whether his ex-wife Ellen Freeman (Julie Christie) and his former partner Wilfred Buckley (Gene Hackman) are right in believing that his success is due primarily to the exploitation of others.
+These actions force St. John to examine himself and what he has become and to decide whether his ex-wife Ellen Freeman and his former partner Wilfred Buckley are right in believing that his success is due primarily to the exploitation of others.